nikolaypavlov/ucu-stats-2/homework-2.md

 ![](homework-2_files/figure-markdown_github/unnamed-chunk-37-1.jpeg)

-0.5 is optimal threshold, however we may intrested in increasing `Specificity` to more than 0.7 and choose 0.6 to be the threshold.
+0.5 is optimal threshold, but let's say we are more intrested in reducing the number of false negatives by increasing `Specificity` to more than 0.7.
+To achive that we can choose 0.6 to be the threshold.

 ### Task 2f